dgw/sopel-amputator/README.md

 match one of the common AMP substrings it looks for.
 By default it contains a set of ignored domains from the AmputatorBot project.

-The default list is _overridden_ when setting this value, so make sure to also enter any of the default entries you want to keep.
+Setting this value _overrides_ the default, so make sure to also enter any entries that you would like to keep from the default list.